techbunny/LISA17/README.md

 In this tutorial, you are welcome to follow along with the following activities:

-Deploy a container on Azure Container Instances
+* Deploy a container on Azure Container Instances
-Deploy Azure Container Services
+* Deploy Azure Container Services with Kubernetes